Skip navigation

 Exams and Tests

-The following tests may show problems consistent with rheumatoid lung disease:
+The following tests may show signs of rheumatoid lung disease:

 Treatment

 Many people with this condition have no symptoms.
-Therefore, therapies are aimed at treating the underlying disorder and complications resulting from the disorder.
-Corticosteroids or other immunosuppressive therapies are sometimes useful.
+Treatment is aimed at the health problems causing the lung problem and the complications caused by the disorder.
+Corticosteroids or other medicines that suppress the immune system are sometimes useful.

 Outlook (Prognosis)

-The outcome is related to the underlying disorder and the type and severity of lung disease.
+Outcome is related to the underlying disorder and the type and severity of lung disease.
+In severe cases, lung transplantation can be considered.
+This is more common in cases of bronchiolitis obliterans, pulmonary fibrosis, or pulmonary hypertension.

 Possible Complications